Harshal-Git/Sort/README.md

 # Sort
 Sort algo and other dependent algo

  * -> Time complexity:
  * -> Space complexity:
  * -> Auxiliary space:

 ###

 In Java for primitive values; Dual pivot quick sort algo is used.
 This algo does not guarantee stability.
 This is comparatively faster compared to stability providing algos.

 For wrapper classes; algo based on merge sort (derived from TimSort from python) is used which ensures stability.

+For List<I> and primitive arrays; sorting methods mentioned above; exist in "java.util.Arrays" class.

 #Stability with an example